 We will be notifying patients at the point of seeking a private referral of the guidance, and making it clear that any treatment, tests or examinations requested by the private provider will need to remain the clinical responsibility of the private provider.

-• NHS and RIGHT TO CHOOSE NHS – we will honour shared care.
+- NHS and RIGHT TO CHOOSE NHS – we will honour shared care.
+ADHD and Autism (ASD) Assessment: Your Right to Choose Pathways.